wondering-packet/learning-vault/Git/readme.md

 This guide is designed to help you learn Git progressively — from first principles to advanced topics — through structured lessons, hands-on exercises, and reference notes.

-The repo is divided into four sections:
+The resource is divided into four sections:

 ## 📝 Notes